dpcat237/go-dsu/README.md

-#### WIP - project is in beta stage of development.
-Use it with caution.

 ## Overview

 Go DSU - provides tools to update Go dependencies with more control than default Go tools.
 It isn't stable yet.
 Use it with caution, and any feedback would be very appreciated.